univention/univention-corporate-server/doc/manual/monitoring/nagios.rst

 * :program:`univention-nagios-smart`: Test of the S.M.A.R.T. status of hard
   drives

-* :program:`univention-nagios-opsi`: Test of software distribution opsi
+* :program:`univention-nagios-opsi`: Test of software distribution OPSI

 * :program:`univention-nagios-ad-connector`: Test of the AD Connector